Policy experts weigh in on five constitutional amendments to be voted on May 16

 “Do we want politicians deciding who should be an appointed official?”
 Moller asked.

-Barry Erwin, president and chief executive of Leaders for a Better Louisiana, a group of top businessmen, did not take a position, noting uncertainty about how the amendment would be implemented and who it would affect.
+Barry Erwin, chief policy officer of Leaders for a Better Louisiana, a group of top businessmen, did not take a position, noting uncertainty about how the amendment would be implemented and who it would affect.
 He suggested that the proposal would need refinement regardless of the outcome.

 Amendment 2: New St. George School District